 Recipes and Cooking Ideas

-For something really different, you can even make cantaloupe bread by substituting freshly grated melon for zucchini in this zucchini bread recipe, also on Foodal.
+For something really different, you can even make cantaloupe bread by substituting freshly grated melon for the zucchini that’s called for in this garden-fresh bread recipe, also from Foodal.

 I will most definitely be making cantaloupe bread when these little guys mature at the end of the summer:

-Or what about a no-churn mango, lime, and cream cheese sherbet?
+Or what about a no-churn cantaloupe, lime, and cream cheese sherbet?

-Switch out the mango pieces for your frozen chunks and prepare for a taste sensation.
+Switch out the mango pieces called for in this frozen dessert recipe for your frozen chunks of melon and prepare for an irresistible taste sensation.
 It’s perfect for cooling you down on a hot summer’s day.
 You can find the recipe over at Foodal.

-If you want to get adventurous with a sweet salsa but don’t care for mangoes (guilty!), chop the cantaloupe up into small pieces and toss it into your favorite salsa recipe.
+If you want to get adventurous with a sweet and tangy salsa but don’t care for mangoes (guilty!), chop some cantaloupe up into small pieces and toss it into your favorite fruit salsa as a tasty substitute.

-With a pinch of creative thinking, there’s so much you can do with this tasty fruit.
+With a pinch of creative thinking, there’s so much you can do with this juicy and delicious fruit.

 A Happily Harvested Melon

-Now that you know how easy it is to harvest your cantaloupes, sit back, relax, and watch them mature.
+Now that you know how easy it is to harvest your cantaloupes, you can sit back, relax, and watch them mature.

-I recommend heading to the garden to check on them daily as they approach their maturation date, and now that you know the signs of harvest readiness, you’ll know exactly when to pluck them from the vine.
+I recommend heading to the garden to check on them daily as they approach their maturation date.
+Now that you know how to spot the signs of harvest readiness, you’ll know exactly when to pluck them from the vine.

 Have you ever grown, harvested, and enjoyed fresh cantaloupe from your garden?
 Let us know in the comments below!